The Kurashiki Canal, Experience the Venetian Nuance in Japan

 Kurashiki is located in Okayama Prefecture, north of the city of Hiroshima.
 You only have to walk for 10 minutes through the south exit of Kurashiki train station, to reach the city of Kurashiki.

 The beauty of Kurashiki is beautiful canal conservation.
 During the Edo period (1603-1867), the city of Kurashiki played an important role in the distribution of rice in Japan.

 The name Kurashiki itself is derived from the word “Kura” which means the storage area

-Now, along a beautiful canal in the city of Kurashiki, we can see a row of rice storage warehouses that have now been transformed into shops, cafés, restaurants, and museums.
+Now, along a beautiful canal in the Kurashiki, we can see a row of rice storage warehouses that have now been transformed into shops, cafés, restaurants, and museums.

 Interestingly, the form of architecture in this building has become a blend of Japanese and European architecture.
 It showed a cultural relationship between Japan and Europe at the time.

 It is reinforced by some art collections from several artists.
 The European past is housed in Ohara Museum which is located by the canal.

 In addition to canals and buildings, beautiful willow trees grow in rows on the banks of canals.
 Branches and leaves hanging over the water add beautiful scenery, just like the photo on the postcard.